Friday, 25 January 2013

 A mule is the product of two different species (a horse and a donkey) mating with each other.
 Mules are always sterile because horses and donkeys have different chromosome numbers.

 For the mule, having parents with different chromosome numbers isn't a problem.
 During mitotic cell division, each of the chromosomes copies itself and then distributes these two copies to the two daughter cells.
-In contrast, when the mule is producing sperm or egg cells during meiosis, each pair of chromosomes (one from Mum and one from Dad) need to pair up with each other.
+In contrast, when the mule is producing sperm or egg cells during meiosis, each pair of chromosomes (one from Mum and one from Dad) needs to pair up with each other.
 Since the mule doesn't have an even number of homologous pairs (his parents had different chromosome numbers), meiosis is disrupted and viable sperm and eggs are not formed.

 Most ape and human chromosomes are identical.
 The 9th and the 14th ape chromosomes, when combined, are like a palindrome of the human 12th chromosome.
-That is, when viewed on a chromatic scale, if the ape chromosomes (9 + 14) are joined and flipped over, the result would look just like the human #12 chromosome.
+That is, when viewed on a chromatic scale if the ape chromosomes (9 + 14) are joined and flipped over, the result would look just like the human #12 chromosome.

 That's what makes apes so genetically close to human beings, despite the difference in the number of chromosomes, and once the chromosomes had been joined and Sapiens were created it was possible for them to breed with Neanderthals.
 Some of the Neanderthals did breed with the new Sapiens, and that produced the Cro-Magnons.
-It was harder for them reproduce this way, but was possible, even though the Rh factor was different.
+It was harder for them to reproduce this way, but it was possible, even though the Rh factor was different.

 Like so: